meatnordrink/notebook/ads/ads.md

   * Costs a bit high; reduced spend.
 (Nov.
 19th.)
   * `CBT` group - trying out `/depression/program` variants.
 If they perform better long-term, replace `/CBT` variants.
 * EMM:
   * Seeing high ad costs, because many days have spend with no return for many groups.
 Was spending alright after many adjustments, expansions; but CPA not great.
 Tried just turning off all but one group, which happened to be performing well in the past week, and lowering budget.
 See how that impacts things.
-(Nov 19) *check*, and raise budget/re-enable things as appropriate.
+(Nov 19), and raise budget/re-enable things as appropriate.
+     * Nov 25 - has spent pretty much nothing.
+Turned some shit back on. :) *check*

 **UpLift** (Did not check Oct 17)
 * BMM